 **Figure 3.1.4:** Capacity expansion [@Taliotis2018]

 You may notice that the red line is higher than the green line at all points.
 This is due to losses due to lower generating efficiencies.
 The gap between the red and blue lines demonstrates the required capacity expansion over time.
-MUSE enables us to plan such a capacity expansion whilst considering technical, economic and envionmental constraints.
+MUSE enables us to plan such a capacity expansion whilst considering technical, economic and environmental constraints.

 # Summary

-In this mini-lecture we covered the differences between energy demands in different population classes, sectors and over time.
-We learnt why it's important to model these differences in demand in energy systems models.
+In this mini-lecture we covered the differences between energy demands in different population types, sectors and timescales.
+We learnt why it is important to model these differences in demand in energy systems models.
 We also explored how energy systems models can be used to meet a changing demand profile in the future.

 ---

-title: Mini-Lecture 3.2 - Energy demands in modelling
+title: Mini-Lecture 3.2 -- Energy demands in modelling

 keywords: